 You might even see some circus performers doing a balancing act on swings from an elephant’s trunk!

-Or Pluto waving toward the end, wearing a fabulous star medal of course!
+Pluto is waving toward the end, wearing a fabulous star medal!

 Goofy is usually not far behind.